GaloisInc/VERSE-OpenSUT/CONTRIBUTING.md

 - **Comment** for giving early feedback on a longer review.

-For example, a reviewer marks a PR as _Approved_ even though they added a couple of commments about the PR – the author can address (or ignore) them as they see fit, and then merge without another round of reviewing.
+For example, a reviewer marks a PR as _Approved_ even though they added a couple of comments about the PR – the author can address (or ignore) them as they see fit, and then merge without another round of reviewing.

 Consider reflecting significant change requests or discussion points back into